aldrinpvincent/File-Previewer/README.md

 2. File size
 3. File type or file extension

-### This application will show the correct preview and file details even if you change the file extension manually and upload it.
+### This application will show the correct preview and file details even if the file extension is wrong in the file name.
 #### Demo: https://file-previewer.netlify.app/